Blooms mid- to late spring.

 - With small trees as a transition from landscaped to natural areas.

 - Mixed with annuals and/or perennials, which can help provide continuous color as the seasonal displays come and go.

 - As a part of larger landscape plantings to complement an overall design.

 - Bloom time - Choose your plants based on the desired effect; perhaps you want a blaze of spring or summer flowers, or to stage your garden for bloom throughout the season.

-- Color - Choose plants that will enhance your color theme through the season.
+- Color - Choose plants that will enhance your color theme throughout the season.
 Don’t forget that color comes not only from flowers, but also berries, bark, and seasonally changing foliage.

-- Height - Consider the mature height of your plant when deciding where to place it among other garden plants.
-Large-growing plants in too-small spaces can result in a lot of maintenance and pruning down the road.
+- Height - Consider the mature height of your shrub when deciding where to place it among other garden plants.
+Planting large-growing shrubs in too-small spaces can result in a lot of maintenance and pruning down the road.
 You’ll want all of your plants to get good lighting and be easily seen and appreciated, without overpowering or hiding other plants in the garden.

 - Light preference - Always match your plants to the light conditions where they will be growing.
 Most plants are put into one of three basic categories:

 - Full sun - 6 or more hours of direct sun

 - Part sun - 4-6 hours of direct sun.
 Also includes bright areas with dappled light